quintopia/beerbrawl/README.md

 Play proceeds in turns, and each turn has two phases.

 The first phase is movement.
-The player selects and adventurer and clicks it to put it into active/movement mode.
+The player selects an adventurer and clicks it to put it into active/movement mode.
 It will appear bright and spinning to signify it is able to move.
-The player may move it forward, backward, left, or right to any adjacent square.
+The player may move it forward, backward, left, or right to any adjacent empty square.
 (It may not move diagonally.)
 After moving one square, the player clicks once to indicate the move is complete.
 The blink will either flash yellow and return to spinning (if it can be moved again) or flash red and return to ready (dim and breathing) mode if it cannot be moved further.
-The number of moves a piece gets is equal to its
+The number of moves an adventurer gets is equal to its
-SPEED plus 1 (SPD+1).
+SPEED plus 1 (SPD+1) since the first move is free.

+The first move is mandatory.
 After the first move, all further movement is optional.
 A piece can be triple-clicked to return it to ready mode immediately without revealing any further information about the adventurer's speed.

-The second phase may consist either of combat or rearmament and is also entirely optional UNLESS the active adventurer is going to end the turn on the same square that it started, in which case a combat MUST take place--no turn may have no net effect on the visible game state.

-A player may choose to attach the adventurer that was moved to any horizontally or vertically adjacent adventurer.
+In the second phase of a turn, a player may choose to attach the adventurer that was moved to any horizontally or vertically adjacent adventurer to engage in combat or re-armament.

 ## COMBAT

 If an adventurer is attached to an adventurer from the other team, clicking it will trigger an automatic knockout battle.
-After the battle, one blink will turn sparkling green to signify victory, and the other will turn red to indicate it has been knocked unconscious.
-The winning adventurer remains in its square and the dead blink is detached and removed from the board.
+After the battle, one blink will sparkle to celebrate victory, and the other will turn red and fade out to indicate it has been knocked unconscious.

-Internally, this is how a battle is conducted:
+When a battle is started, all of the following happens automatically and in sequence without player intervention:
 - The adventurer that was clicked takes the first turn.
 It flips a coin to determine whether it will take a swing with STRENGTH or cast a spell with MAGIC.
 - If the other adventurer has more STRENGTH or MAGIC (whichever was used), it will block the attack and make a counterstrike/counterspell using the same stat, which will certainly succeed in scoring a hit.
 Otherwise (STRENGTH or MAGIC is less or equal to that of the attack), the adventurer will take the hit itself.
 - When an adventurer takes a hit from a strike or spell, it sacrifices one piece of armor to block the attack.
 - If an adventurer has no remaining armor to block the attack, it dies.
-- If both adventurers survive the round, the defending adventurer becomes the attacker for the next round, and this continues until one of them dies.
+- If both adventurers survive the round, the defending adventurer becomes the attacker for the next round, and this continues until one of them goes unconscious.

-## REARMAMENT
+## RE-ARMAMENT

 If an adventurer is attached to another member of its own party, either of them can be clicked in order to cause it to try to give a piece of armor to the other.
 If it has no armor to give or the other does not have any armor slots to put it in, this will fail.

 An animation will be shown on both blinks regardless of which was clicked and regardless of whether a piece of armor was actually transferred.
-As such, it is possible (and recommended) to bluff about armor transfers.
-For example, by placing a finger on both blinks when clicking, one can hide which direction the armor is being moved if at all.
+As such, it is possible (and encouraged) to bluff about armor transfers.
+For example, by placing a finger on both blinks when clicking, one can hide which direction the armor is being moved, if at all.

 Multiple pieces of armor may be transmitted on the same turn, including back and forth, but only between the two adventurers that have been attached.
 Once all armor has been transferred, the adventurers are separated to their respective squares.